Billy Corgan: Collaborations

-In addition to performing, Corgan has produced albums for Ric Ocasek, The Frogs, and Catherine.
+In addition to performing, Corgan has produced albums for Ric Ocasek, the Frogs, and Catherine.
 He shared songwriting credit on several songs on Hole's 1998 album Celebrity Skin; the title track became Corgan's second No. 1 modern rock hit.
 He also acted as a consultant for Marilyn Manson during the recording of the album Mechanical Animals.
 He has produced three soundtracks for the movies Ransom (1996), Stigmata (1999) and Spun (2002) in which he appeared as a doctor.

-Corgan appeared at the 1996 Rock and Roll Hall of Fame ceremonies.
-He inducted one of his biggest musical influences, Pink Floyd.
+Corgan appeared at the 1996 Rock and Roll Hall of Fame ceremony to induct one of his biggest musical influences, Pink Floyd.
 He played acoustic guitar during the ceremony with Pink Floyd, when they performed their song "Wish You Were Here".

 In particular, Corgan guided and collaborated with three bands in the 2000s—Breaking Benjamin (during sessions for 2004's We Are Not Alone), Taproot (for Blue-Sky Research, 2005), and Sky Saxon.

 In 2010, Corgan claimed co-writing credit (with ex-girlfriend Courtney Love) on at least two of the songs on Hole's final album Nobody's Daughter and tried to assert a right of approval before the album could be released.
 Corgan had helped develop the album during its early stages.
 The album was released without the writing controversy ever being litigated or publicly resolved.

-Corgan appeared as a guest vocalist on the song "Loki Cat" on Jimmy Chamberlin's first solo album, Life Begins Again, and Chamberlin played drums for the song "DIA" on Corgan's solo debut, where Robert Smith from The Cure teamed up with Corgan to do a cover of the Bee Gees' "To Love Somebody".
+Corgan appeared as a guest vocalist on the song "Loki Cat" on Jimmy Chamberlin's first solo album, Life Begins Again, and Chamberlin played drums for the song "DIA" on Corgan's solo debut, where Robert Smith from the Cure teamed up with Corgan to do a cover of the Bee Gees' "To Love Somebody".
 In 2007, Corgan provided vocals on the Scorpions' song "The Cross", on their album Humanity: Hour I. In 2010 Corgan featured on Ray Davies' album See My Friends on the album's closer, a mash-up of the Kinks songs "All Day and All of the Night" and "Destroyer".
-He also contributed his guitar work on "Did You Miss Me" by The Veronicas.
+He also contributed his guitar work on "Did You Miss Me" by the Veronicas.
 Corgan has also collaborated with Tony Iommi, Blindside, David Bowie (singing "All the Young Dudes" with Bowie at Bowie's 50th birthday party), New Order and Marianne Faithfull.